Executive Global

 EG: Having obtained your BS in Mathematics from SUNY and an MS in statistics from New York University, how did the rigours of academic study help you to successfully emerge at the forefront of investment banking on Wall Street?

 NP: I started working on Wall Street while still completing my BS in Mathematics at SUNY.
 From the beginning of my career, I was used to balancing academic work and long hours with the ‘real’ world.
 Completing my MS, while working 13 hour days - I only left for classes.
 When I did my PhD coursework, working a strategist on the future and options desk at Lehman Brothers, I basically didn’t sleep.
 But I learned how to be extremely efficient and detail oriented, especially with numbers and computations.
 I balanced a tough schedule, learned to process information very quickly, discarded what seemed wrong or inaccurate and honed in on what was necessary and correct.
-E
+EG

 Nomi Prins